The Betty White Show (1952 TV series): Opposition to racial segregation

 One of White's regular performers was the African American tap dancer Arthur Duncan; whose appearances marked the first time a black person was a series regular on a US talk show.
 His appearances were the big break that launched his career.
 However, as the show was syndicated nationally, television stations in the Southern United States threatened a boycott if Duncan remained on the show because his performances conflicted with the racial segregation policies of the Jim Crow laws.
 White refused to fire him, saying "I'm sorry, but, you know, he stays.
 Live with it."
 Duncan was unaware of the controversy until years later.
 In addition to the issue about Duncan, the show struggled to attract sponsors.

 Cancellation

-During 1954, NBC repeatedly changed the show's time slot and it was quietly canceled on December 31.
-White starred in two other television shows of the same name, in 1958 and from 1977 to 1978.
+Despite good reviews, the ratings for The Betty White Show were lackluster.
+Throughout 1954, the show's time slot was repeatedly changed.
+NBC quietly canceled the program on December 31, 1954.